redwoodjs/redwoodjs-com-archive/cookbook/Role-based_Access_Control.md

 > "Doing authentication correctly is as hard, error-prone, and risky as rolling your own encryption."

-- Identity as a Service such as Netlify Identity, Auth0, Magic.link, etc.
-- Aims to help developers solve the problem of authentication
-- Manages authentication (and roles) and the complexity associated
+Developers no longer need to be responsible for developing their own identity service.
+The identity service manages authentication and the complexity associated.

-RedwoodJS generates Authentication Providers for several common Identity Services, including Netlify Identity.
+RedwoodJS generates Authentication Providers for several common Identity Services.

+Some offer RBAC support natively together with a UI to manage users and role assignment.

+- Netlify Identity
+- Auth0

+In other cases, you can still use an Identity Service such as:

+- Magic.link
+- Custom

+However, in these cases you must provide the `currentUser.roles` information directly, such as from a User to Role database table or otehr source.

 ### Netlify Identity Access Token (JWT) & App Metadata